Tomas-Juri/STAG-AUIUI-P8VT/docs/2025/index.md

 ### Continuous development & Continuous integration, Azure

 1. Push code to your repository in Azure devops
+2. Add PublishProfile.pubxml file to `Properties/PublishProfiles`
+   - Copy the file from
 2. Create a build definition using YAML

     ```yml